urvilpatel24/PhotoShop/README.md

 # PhotoShop
-It contains my some of photoshop files designed by me.
+It contains some of photoshop files designed by me.